brycewray/eleventy_solo/src/posts/2020/06/why-kept-ulysses.md

 Let's face it: it's reasonable to assume there are a lot more folks out there with a passion for writing, as compared to others who find getting down-and-dirty with SSGs a great way to spend one's free time. (*Blush.*)

 So I'd guess I'm about to welcome even more traffic with this piece about what I sometimes call "Big U." Hello, folks.
-Nice to see you.
+Good to see you.
 Please be nice to this [old](/posts/2019/09/now-im-sixty-four) guy with [Type A blood](https://www.pharmacytimes.com/news/study-suggests-blood-type-a-associated-with-higher-risk-of-covid-19) and keep your [social distance](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/social-distancing.html) but, otherwise, welcome (back?).

 ## WIP-lash